Project

 Actions #55

-Updated by Dan Theurer almost 5 years ago
+Updated by Dan Theurer over 5 years ago

 I experienced similar behavior running CHIRP daily-20190601 on Mac.
 I could read from the radio successfully but the write never completed.
 The upload got stuck around the 30% mark and I eventually aborted the process, which resulted in a "All Reset".